 As indicated, the work must have been “specially ordered or commissioned” by the publisher.
 This is quite important because it prevents the use of the work made for hire contract to acquire an existing work.

 However, because the person signing a work made for hire agreement would end up giving up all rights to his or her work to the acquiring party, this may not be the kind of agreement the creator may wish to execute.
 There are other choices that may be more beneficial to the creator’s position and less beneficial to the position of the publisher.
 Since that which makes up a copyright is essentially a bundle of rights, these other agreements involve the creator licensing various rights to the work but retaining all other rights.
 In other words, if the creator is not an actual employee, the independent contractor status allows for flexibility in what sort of deal is created between the parties.
 Even if the category of deal technically fits into the (2) section of the work made for hire rules, it does not mean that either party must sign such an agreement.
 Narrowly constructed licenses to use certain rights in certain media for certain periods of time are also available to those parties.
 It is an open negotiation and should be approached as such.
 This issue is an important factor in determining the intention of the parties.
-(Read “Playboy and the Work Made for Hire Agreement”)
+(Read “The Work Made for Hire Agreement: Further Issues Revised 2018”)